Reading time: 7 min.

 Going to Holyrood Palace was a must: many stories from the old times, lovely ground around.

-Then, the amazing Edinburgh Castle will simply take your breath!
+Then, the amazing Edinburgh Castle will simply take your breath away.

 And again, we were rewarded with maybe the most spectacular view of the city.
 The One o’clock Gun firing, the Royal Palace, Scottish Crown jewels, National War Museum and a lot more – could have stayed there for the whole day.